patelrohanv/blog-refactor/README.md

 ## Access the CMS admin interface
 Go to `/admin` to access the admin interface (this also works locally).
 You'll need to configure a user with [Netlify Identity](https://docs.netlify.com/visitor-access/identity/) to log in.
 For more information on how to use or configure Netlify CMS go to [their documentation](https://www.netlifycms.org/docs/intro/).
-In addition to recipes, all site settings (primary color, etc) as well as labels are editable from this interface.
+In addition to posts, all site settings (primary color, etc) as well as labels are editable from this interface.

 ## Directory structure